0x187/ip-range/README.md

-# ip-range
+# range-parser
-export ip range to file
+export all a ip range to text file